valensupport/valensupport.github.io/pages/batch_request.md

    Examples:

-      For Workers' Compensation the new URL is:
+      For Workers' Compensation the URL is:

           https://insureright.valen.com/api/2/batch/wc/consortium

-      For Commercial Auto the new URL is:
+      For Commercial Auto the URL is:

            https://insureright.valen.com/api/2/batch/ca/consortium

-      For General Liability the new URL is:
+      For General Liability the URL is:

            https://insureright.valen.com/api/2/batch/gl/consortium